 Almost immediately, a Carrera Marble monument to her was ordered and two years after her death it was unveiled by children from every orphanage in the city.
 The cost of the memorial was donated in nickels and dimes – “No large sums would be accepted” so that everyone would be able to say they contributed.
 The statue, sculpted to resemble how she looked sitting in her office door, is engraved with only one word – Margaret!

 When her will was read, it surprised many to learn that she had amassed a considerable sum of money through her labors and investments.
-It was no surprise however, that she left it all to the various orphanages throughout the city.
+It was no surprise, however, that she left it all to the various orphanages throughout the city.
 And her will was signed with a cross, for despite her many accomplishments, Margaret never did learn to read or write!

-Mike McCormack, AOH NAtional Historian
+Mike McCormack, AOH National Historian (originally publish 2020)

 THIS IRISH AMERICAN HERITAGE MONTH PROFILE IS PRESENTED BY THE ANCIENT ORDER OF HIBERNIANS (AOH.COM)